rejetto/hfs/README.md

 - `localhost_admin` should Admin be accessed without credentials when on localhost.
 Default is true.
 - `proxies` number of proxies between server and clients to be trusted about providing clients' IP addresses.
 Default is 0.
 - `keep_unfinished_uploads` should unfinished uploads be deleted immediately when interrupted.
 Default is true.
+- `favicon` path to file to be used as favicon.
+Default is none.

 #### Virtual File System (VFS)